 Pork and Chicken Pancit with Savory-Sweet Soy Sauce Glaze

 A festive pancit dish featuring stir-fried pork and chicken combined with rice noodles and vegetables coated in a savory-sweet soy sauce glaze.
-This filipino-inspired filipino ready in about 40 minutes pairs thinly sliced pork belly, thinly sliced chicken breast, rice noodles for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 420 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This filipino ready in about 40 minutes blends thinly sliced pork belly, thinly sliced chicken breast, rice noodles into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 420 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients